vasukivasan/Smart_Band/README.md

 4) LCD display (16X2)
 5) 9V Battery

-* Import libraries in Arduino IDE accordingly.
+* Import libraries in the Arduino IDE accordingly.
-* Replace wifi password and ThingSpeak credentials with your own.
+* Replace the wifi password and ThingSpeak credentials with your own.
 * Made for Arduino UNO